jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (a) must determine whether the person has contravened, or been involved in a contravention of, a civil liability provision; and
   (b) must make a declaration of contravention if it is satisfied that the person has contravened, or been involved in a contravention of, a civil liability provision; and
   (c) may order the person to pay to the Crown a pecuniary penalty that the court considers appropriate if it is satisfied that the person has contravened, or been involved in a contravention of, a civil liability provision.
-(3) However, a pecuniary penalty order may not be made for a contravention, or involvement in a contravention, of section 19.
+(3) However, a pecuniary penalty order may not be made— (a) for a contravention, or involvement in a contravention, of section 19:
+  (b) in the circumstances referred to in section 461C.
 (4) The court may make a pecuniary penalty order against a director who is treated as contravening a civil liability provision under section 534 (but only if the FMA has applied for the order against the director).

 ### 490 Maximum amount of pecuniary penalty